HYMANSAYS is content writer Eric Hyman's creative portfolio

 Our agency worked for CDW for 11 years.
 This spot featuring Fred the underappreciated, unseen, everyday IT guy preceded the two shown above and created a phenomenon that helped CDW leave the rest of the direct technology resellers struggling to keep pace.

-Internet Security Systems/ISS, now IBM: Payback
+Internet Security Systems, now IBM: Payback

 Internet security threats come in all shapes and sizes.
 This second in a series to the one above showed the scariest threat might not come from a hacker living under a bridge, but rather, from the face of someone who had a privileged position on the inside.